Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 An **ice sheet** is a mass of snow and ice, **greater than 50,000km^2^** with considerable thickness.
-A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** is one **bound by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
+A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
 An **ice cap** - a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.

 Valley glaciers usually occur in high altitude locations, with high relief, have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.

 Ice sheets, however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of high/low latitude and have slow rates of movement and only around 5m/year (mostly cold-based).
-The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so ablation levels are lower too.
+The base of the glacier is frozen to the bedrock and ha a little precipitation but also lower temperatures so ablation levels are lower too.

 Fundamentally, glaciers move because of gravity.
 The gradient influences the effect of gravity on glaciers.
 The thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
 More accumulation also leads to more movement.
 When ice is solid and rigid, it breaks into crevasses (big gaps visible from the surface).
 Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier) making it move faster.
 Conversely, the **rigid zone** is on the top half of the glacier.

-Cold-based glaciers:
+Cold-based (polar) glaciers:
 - have a slow rate of movement (<5m/year);
 - are located in extreme latitude (polar) regions;
 - are generally flat;
 - have a low basal temperature, remaining stuck to the bedrock below the pressure melting point;
 - are formed in low precipitation areas, and the glacier remains below freezing point during all seasons.

-Warm-based glaciers:
+Warm-based (alpine) glaciers:
 - have rapid movement (20-200m/year);
-- are located in high-altitude (mountainous) regions;
+- are located in highaltitude (mountainous) regions;
 - have a basal temperature at or above the pressure melting point;
-- have steep(er) relief;
+- are in areas of steep(er) relief;
 - have water present throughout, with the ice acting as a lubricant.

 Cold-based glaciers are unable to move by basal sliding as the basal temperature is below the pressure melting point.
-Instead, they move through **internal deformation**, and ice at 0°C deforms 100 times faster than at -20°C.
+Instead, they move through **internal deformation**,
+> Ice at 0°C deforms 100 times faster than at -20°C. Thus, with

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Based%20Glaciers.png)

 ### Factors affecting the microclimate
 The microclimate is a small region with its own distinct climatic characteristics, for example, one side of a mountain, or the north side of a valley.
-Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smaller-scale conditions.
+Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smallerscale conditions.

-**Regional climate**
+Regional climate**

-The wind is a moving force and can carry out processes such as transportation, position and erosion.
-In the air, these are known as **aeolian processes**, and can contribute to shaping glaciated landscapes.

 The wind is  more effective when acting upon fine materials, usually those previously deposited by ice or meltwater, such as smaller rocks, dirt and sand.

 Temperature within the climate is another factor, as temperatures above 0°C will melt accumulated snow and ice, resulting in more outputs in the system.
-At higher altitudes, there are typically more prolonged periods of above-freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expansive ice sheets to form.
+At higher altitudes, there are typically more prolonged periods of abovefreezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expansive ice sheets to form.
 Precipitation is another climate factor, with its totals and patterns, both regionally and seasonally, in determining the mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

 **Geology**

 Lithology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
 Clay, on the other hand, is weak and does not have these strong bonds on the molecular level.
 The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering as seen, through carbonation.

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
-Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
+Some types of limestone, like carboniferous limestone, ha many interconnected joints, giving it 'secondary permeability'.
-> **Primary permeability** is when spaces (pores) absorb and retain water.
+> **Primary permeability** is when (pores) absorb and retain water.

 **Latitude and Altitude**

 Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
-Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
+Being so dry and extremely cold, they are much differ valley glaciers as they have higher precipitation levels, and more névé turns into firn.
 The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
 This means that they flow much less quickly, and different types of movement occur.

 Altitude also has a direct impact on the temperatures and development of valley glaciers.
 As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
 These glaciers are still not as cold as cold-based glaciers, however.

-## How are glacial landscapes developed?
+## How are glacial landscape developed?
 Glacial landforms are typically classified according to erosional and depositional processes.
 This development can be described as a series of interrelated processes.

 ## Glacial erosional landforms